cysouw/diathesis/text/c07_participle.md

 a.
 Mein Fahrrad sieht schmutzig aus.
 :::

-[ N | N ] Reflexive
+The light verbs *geben* and *machen* both occur with reflexive pronouns and participles.
+With adjectives there are of course no reflexive pronouns present.

 ::: ex
 a.
 Er ist weltoffen. \
    Er gibt sich weltoffen.
+b.
+Er ist schön. \
+   Er macht sich schön.
 :::

 The light verbs *machen*, *lassen*, *halten* and *finden* are both used with adjectives and participles.
-However, with adjectives they induce a novative alternation, i.e. a new subject role is added (see [@par:novative]).
+With adjectives they all induce a novative alternation, i.e. a new subject role is added (see [@par:novative]).
+However, with participles they lead to different kinds of diatheses.

-machen [@fehrmann2018: 218]

-The light verb *finden* adds an opinionator, both with adjectives and participles (see [@sec:participles-finden-opinionator]).

-*lassen* has a permissive meaning with adjectives [@next c], but a durative meaning with participles (see [@sec:participles-lassen-durative]).
-Similarly, *halten* has a causative meaning with adjectives [@next d] and a durative meaning with participles (see [@sec:participles-halten-durative]).
+i.
+The light verb *finden* adds an opinionator, both with adjectives and participles (see [@sec:participles-finden-opinionator]). ii.
+The subject of the light-verb *lassen* has a permissive meaning with adjectives [@next b], but a durative meaning with participles (see [@sec:participles-lassen-durative]). iii.
+Similarly, the subject of *halten* has a causative meaning with adjectives [@next c] but like *lassen* it has a durative meaning when combined with participles (see [@sec:participles-halten-durative]). iv.
+Finally, *machen* has many different uses with adjectives [@fehrmann2018: 218], among them a causative reading [@next d].
+With participles, *machen* likewise induces various different kinds of construction, which need a similarly in-depth study as Fehrmann's study of adjectives (see [@par:machen]).

 ::: ex
 a.
-Ich mache mein Fahrrad schmutzig.
-b.
 Ich finde mein Fahrrad schmutzig. \
    Ich finde das Projekt gescheitert.
 b.
 Ich lasse die Tür offen. \
    Ich lasse die Tür geschlossen.
 c.
-Ich halte den Kaffee warm.
+Ich halte den Kaffee warm. \
+   Ich halte die Tür geschlossen.
+d.
+Ich mache mein Fahrrad schmutzig. \
+   Der Verlust macht mich betroffen.
 :::

-[ –N | NA ] Experiencer *haben*

-underlying possessor?
+The combination of *haben* with adjectives [@next] does not show any relationship to the *haben + Partizip* perfect.
+However, it is possible to draw a connection to the other *haben + Partizip* construction, namely the ~~dative experiencer anticausative~~ [@next b], see [@sec:participles-haben-passive].
+In both constructions the new subject (*sie*) is some sort of experiencer, who is also the possessor of the object (*Rechnung, Haare*).

 ::: ex

-d.
-Meine Rechnung ist noch offen. \
+a.
+Ihre Rechnung ist noch offen. \
-    Ich habe noch eine Rechnung offen.
+   Sie hat noch eine Rechnung offen.
+b.
+Ihre Haare sind geschnitten. \
+   Sie hat seine Haare geschnitten.
 :::

-Nicht mit adjektive?
-- gehören
-- sehen/wissen/glauben
-- Ich sehe schwarz

-- Das ist ein Schwerverbrecher, den müßten sie einlochen, dem gehört lebenslänglich.
-(DWDS: Döblin, Alfred: Berlin Alexanderplatz, Olten: Walter 1961 [1929], S. 408 )
+Finally, the light verbs *gehören*, *sehen*, *wissen* and *glauben* can be combined with participles, but they do not seem to occur with adjectives.

 ## Deponent verbs without alternations {#sec:participles-no-alternation}